SwethaVipparla/Blockchain/README.md

 ## Smart Contracts

-A smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.The smart contracts that I created are:
+A smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
+The smart contracts that I created are:

 * [Inbox](https://github.com/SwethaVipparla/Blockchain/blob/master/Smart%20Contracts/inbox/contracts/Inbox.sol)
 * [Lottery](https://github.com/SwethaVipparla/Blockchain/blob/master/Smart%20Contracts/lottery/contracts/Lottery.sol)